 This section sets out information on those Core Strategy Development Management policies where monitoring information can be obtained.
-Section 8 contains those policies where monitoring information is not available.

 The purpose of the Development Management policies is to provide a mechanism to help implement the Core Strategy to attain the vision and objectives that are identified and set out in the document.
 Against the context of an identified Development Strategy and themed spatial policies, the Development Management policies guide the principles of development and provide a clear approach for delivering the Core Strategy.
 They help to inform decisions on planning applications which is the principle means of ensuring the successful delivery of the strategy.
 Monitoring of these policies therefore ensures that they are operating effectively.